Collegeville, MN – Two Miles to Go

 — “Stay with me, you can do this”.

 I look at him briefly.
-He is wearing a white cap like me, holding a sign with the numbers “3:27”.
+He is wearing a white cap like me and holding a sign with the numbers “3:27”.
 He is running with so much lightness and eagerness that don’t seem in tune after 24 long miles of exertion.
 “Hang on!”, he adds with a firm voice that tries to pull me out of my numbness state.
 “We can do this!”

 I doubt.
 I do not say anything and somehow don’t believe him.
 I continue moving anyway and try to stay next to him.
 For a few more seconds both of us are side by side, running towards the same point in the horizon.
 A white tower looms ahead; it looks graceful yet unreachable.
 My right calf trembles and I slow down.
 Everything hurts.
 Now it is my left calf that contracts for a nanosecond, sufficiently for me to abandon a futile attempt to keep up with him.
 I drift.